YINI-lang/YINI-spec/YINI-Specification.md

 ## 13.1.
 Fallback Rules
 ### 13.1.1.
 Invalid Sections or Keys
-- Invalid key names or section headers should be retained as-is but ignored if in leniant mode, or issue a warning or error if in strict mode.
+- Invalid key names or section headers should be retained as-is but ignored if in lenient mode, or issue a warning or error if in strict mode.

 ### 13.1.2.
 Graceful Degradation
 - Parsers may issue warnings instead of errors when encountering unrecognized features (e.g., unknown directives, anchors, or section markers).